 - Minimizing the number of physical exams to the child.

 - Caregivers are requested to deliver the relevant information, thus reducing the burden to child who doesn’t have to tell his or her story multiple times.

-- Dutch Expertise Centre for Child Abuse primary aim, as stated above is to advice on the manner and cause of findings in cases of suspected child abuse.
+- Dutch Expertise Centre on Child Abuse primary aim, as stated above is to advice on the manner and cause of findings in cases of suspected child abuse.
 If it cannot be excluded that a finding is attributed to child abuse, the referrer needs to contact ‘Veilig Thuis’ (this in keeping with the guideline of the Royal Dutch Medical Association.